pnxenopoulos/awpy/README.md

 # awpy
-The `awpy` package provides data parsing, analytics and visualization capabilities for Counter-Strike: Global Offensive (CSGO) data.
+The `awpy` package provides data parsing, analytics and visualization capabilities for Counter-Strike (both CSGO and CS2) data.
 In this repository, you will find the source code, issue tracker and other useful `awpy` information.
 Please join [our Discord](https://discord.gg/W34XjsSs2H) for discussion around the library and esports analytics.
 You may visit the documentation [here](https://awpy.readthedocs.io/en/latest/).

 ## Table of Contents
 [Setup and Installation](#setup)